joshcanhelp/josh-to-11/content/post/122-seasonal-web-traffic.md

 wpid: 1453
 ---

-# Seasonal Web Traffic: The Proverbial Coal in Your Stocking

 December 2009, I looked back through the analytics of several busy content sites I help manage and saw a serious traffic drop-off.
 It’s no fun being the bearer of bad news and the news was pretty bad.
 Most sites were seeing close to a 40% decrease in overall traffic starting on the first week of December.
 It was ugly.